Surgical abortions have slowed, but pills and chemicals are reaching more homes—and killing more babies

 German paleontologist Günter Bechly, former curator of the Stuttgart State Museum of Natural History, is a world expert on fossilized dragonflies.
-He has discovered more than 170 new species, and 11 new genera have been named after him.
+He has discovered more than 170 new species, and eight species, two genera, and one family of organisms have been named after him.
 To prepare for an exhibit celebrating Charles Darwin’s 200th birthday, Bechly read intelligent design books—and became an ID proponent.
 He is now a fellow at the Discovery Institute and a senior research scientist at Biologic Institute.
 He now lives in Austria, but I interviewed him in Seattle, Wash.
 Here’s an edited Q&A.

 Why dragonflies?
-When I was researching in the tropics, I simply discovered that I loved these animals and found them very interesting: aquatic larvae with helicopterlike flight, compound eyes, beautiful colors, and strange, intricate mating behavior.
+When I was researching in the tropics, I simply discovered that I loved these animals and found them very interesting: aquatic larvae, helicopterlike flight, compound eyes, beautiful colors, and strange, intricate mating behavior.

 In what ways do they add to the case for intelligent design?
 One way is their sudden appearance in the fossil record with fully formed wing articulation.
 Another evidence concerns the reproductive system in suborders of dragonflies.
 While the organs in each suborder are constructed from the same basic parts, in each one a different part of the system has the function of sperm transmission—a parallel development in which it appears the same kind of solution was derived independently in several instances.
 It indicates a kind of design template used several times, as an engineer would use to build different motor engines, using the same parts.